hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 What do you mean?
 Asked Roland.

 It's getting chilly, come, take a seat by the fire Roland, it's about time we talked.
-We are going to have a clear stary night, it seems.
+We are going to have a clear stary night, it seems, how appropriate.

+Roland draws his weapons and sits.
+First comes smiles, then lies.
+Last comes gunfire —  says to himself.

+The Crimson Kings looks at the guns and then back to Roland.

 Anyways.
 Since I've thought about this moment for a long time, I decided it would be best to choose my words very carefully, you deserve it.

 I wrote you a letter — says as he unfolds a piece of paper he took out from his sleeve.

-The Man in Red takes a deep breath.
+The Crimson King takes a deep breath.
 Ready?

+Roland is mute.

 Dear Roland — begins to read out loud.